 Composite Doors are becoming very popular over the last decade.
 This is because of the use of advanced locking and strength.

 4 Things To Consider When Making A Selection

 When you think about the appearance of your home the first thing that comes to mind is typically the front.
 That is natural as most of the world will always see the front first.
-Much attention is placed on the front doors of a home, but what about the back ?
+Much attention is placed on the front doors of a home, but what about the back?
 Many doors are left neglected and swaying in the wind as homeowners don’t put much effort into them.
-Here we will discuss 4 reasons you should place as much importance in this aspect of your home.
+Here we will discuss 4 reasons you should place as much importance on this aspect of your home.

-Statistically, most potential intruders will break in from the back and not the front.
+Statistically, most potential intruders will break in from the back, not the front.
 Back doors are typically less secure than front ones.
 The back of the home is also an easier point of entry due to them typically opening to a yard or garden and not a street like the front door.
 The rear of the home also generally sees less activity so intruders are less likely to be seen.

 Durability Of Back Doors

 When it comes to the potential durability of your doors, consider the environment of your home when choosing the right one.
 Weatherglaze doors are a great wood option.
 They are split across the middle to allow for the opening of the top and/or bottom half.
-They are great for allowing a breeze into a room, and when closed, provide a solid secure door.
+They are great for allowing a breeze into a room, and when closed, provide a solid security door.
 Be sure that both halves meet securely in the middle when closed and that they lock together for added security.